-For each 3rd cumulative tardy after the 15th, the 30 school day social suspension will begin again.
-When a student reaches 30 cumulative times tardy for the year, he/she will be placed on social suspension for the remainder of the year.
+For each 3rd cumulative unexcused absence/tardy after the 15th, the 30 school day social suspension will begin again.
+When a student reaches

+30 cumulative times tardy for the year, he/she will be placed on social suspension for the remainder of the year.

-- 1. Tardiness to Class Students are expected to arrive to class on time.
+1. Tardiness to Class - Students are expected to arrive to class on time.
 Students should be in the classroom at their work station when the late bell rings.
 Students without a pass must sign the tardy sheet when they enter the classroom.
 Late students should remain in class regardless of if they have a pass.
 The first offense is a warning.
 The second offense is a teacher detention.
 The third and subsequent offenses result in administrative detention(s).
-Student tardies to class reset by quarter. - 2.
-Medical Appointments The reason for the appointment and the doctor's name and phone number must be on the note.
-All appointments will be verified with the doctor's office.
-Students that are released early will not be allowed to participate in after school activities on the day of release.
-Extenuating circumstances must be brought to the attention of the assistant principal prior to the student leaving the building.
+Student tardies to class reset by quarter.

-Number of Unexcused Times Tardy Consequences 3 Parent Notification 1 Hour Detention 5 Parent Notification 3 Hour Detention 10 Parent Notification 1 Day TAC and Social Suspension until the 30th day from the date tardy and loss of Parking Privilege 15th cumulative and every 3rd thereafter Parent Notification 1 Day TAC and Social Suspension until the 30th day from the date tardy and loss of Parking Privilege 30th cumulative Parent Notification Social Suspension through the end of the school year and loss of Parking Privilege
+Number of Unexcused Tardies & Absences Consequences 3 Tardies Parent Notification 1 Hour Detention 5 Tardies Parent Notification 2 Hour Detention 10 Tardies Parent Notification 1 Day TAC; Social Suspension until the 30th day from the date tardy; loss of Parking Privilege 15th Cumulative Unexcused Absence every 3rd thereafter Parent Notification Social Suspension until the 30th day from the date absent; loss of parking privilege 20th Cumulative Unexcused Tardy & every 3rd thereafter Parent Notification 1 Day TAC; Social Suspension until the 30th day from the date tardy; loss of parking privilege; truancy may be filed 20th Cumulative Unexcused Absence Parent Notification Social Suspension through the end of the school year; loss of parking privilege; truancy may be filed